MobileTeleSystems/data-rentgen/docs/reference/consumer/index.rst

 Message Consumer
 ================

 Data.Rentgen fetches messages from a :ref:`message-broker` using a `FastStream <https://faststream.airt.ai>`_ based consumer, parses incoming messages, and creates all parsed entities in the :ref:`database`.
+Malformed messages are send back to broker, to different topic.

 Install & run
 -------------